BlyznytsiaOrg/bibernate/README.md

 - Add Repository Configuration:

-Inside the <repositories> section of your pom.xml, add the following repository configuration if you want to try latest Snapshot version of Bibernate project:
+Inside the <repositories> section of your pom.xml, add the following repository configuration if you want to try the latest Snapshot version of Bibernate project:

 ```
   <repositories>